 Inside the museum, we watched several interesting documentaries and took our time reading the exhibits.
 It was a relaxed yet informative way to spend the morning, and I came away with a deeper understanding of the country’s history.

 After a morning at the museum, we headed to Coffee Express.
 This was one of the best coffee shops I’ve ever been to.
 The almond croissants here are unbeatable and they have a lovely garden area overlooking a small pond.
-Luang Prabang is full of cafés and bakeries selling fresh pastries, reflecting its history as a French colony from 1893 to 1953, so I’d definitely recommend trying some pastries whilst you’re here.
+Luang Prabang is full of cafés and bakeries selling fresh pastries, reflecting its history as a French colony from 1893 to 1953, so I’d definitely recommend trying some pastries whilst you’re here!

+For the rest of the afternoon, we relaxed on the beautiful terrace of our hostel.
 In the evening, we joined our roommates for a sunset cruise on the Mekong River.
 We booked with SaSas for just £8, which included a free drink and spring rolls.
 They even let us bring takeaway food, so we enjoyed our dinner while cruising along the river—a perfect end to our first day.

 The ferry costs just 10,000 kip (about 36p) each way—be sure to take the public ferry rather than a private boat to avoid inflated prices.
 The ferry runs frequently, so you won’t have to wait long and it only takes a few minutes to reach the other side.

 The trail itself costs 20,000 kip per person and includes access to eight temples.
 Many of them are quite old and unkempt, but this only adds to their charm.
 The loop takes a couple of hours to complete, including stops, and is well signposted.
+It’s not very well known so you will often have the trail all to yourself!

 After a couple of hours enjoying the trail, we took the ferry back to Luang Prabang and had lunch at Bamboo Garden Restaurant.
 We ate here every day because the food was just that good!

-On our final day, we ventured to Kuang Si Waterfall, about an hour from Luang Prabang.
-You can get there by tuk-tuk, tour guide, or moped, and the entrance fee is 60,000 kip per person.
-I’d recommend going as early as possible (the park opens at 8am) to avoid the large crowds and have the swimming pools to yourself!
+The entrance fee is 60,000 kip per person.
+I’d recommend going as early as possible (the park opens at 8am) to avoid the large crowds.

 When you arrive, you’ll be taken in a golf buggy to the start of a short forest trail leading to the waterfall.
 The trail passes through the Free the Bears rescue center, a government initiative to protect bears from the illegal wildlife trade.
 It’s a purely observational sanctuary, so you can watch the bears play, eat, and nap in their natural habitat as you walk towards the waterfall.